Two Minutes of Totality: My First Total Solar Eclipse

 I wonder if Donald Trump is doing the same thing right now.

-This is weird.
-When I look around, it’s like a fast-forward time lapse of night turning to day.
+This is incredible: When I look around, it’s like a fast-forward time lapse of night turning back into day.

 The grass just got brighter, the sky behind us just got lighter.